-Consolidating your financial obligations into one loan will make managing your debt a lot easier.
+Consolidating your financial obligations into one loan will make managing your debt much easier.
 But before you consider this option, you need to be fully aware of the risks as well as the benefits.

 Is debt consolidation a good idea?
 And is it the right choice for you?